 - Multiple sclerosis

 Parkinson’s disease is a neurological disorder that affects the brain’s nerve cells.
 It’s a progressive disease.
 The disease causes slurred speech, severe tremors and irregular facial expressions.
 Physical therapy has been shown to help those with chronic conditions like Parkinson’s disease.
 It improves flexibility and strength.
 As a matter of fact, physical therapy is now an essential part of many treatment plans.
-Your physical therapist can help address the symptoms of Parkinson’s disease, such as gait, freezing and dystonia.
+Your physical therapist can help address the symptoms of Parkinson’s disease, such as gait, freezing, and dystonia.

 Stroke is a leading cause of disability in adults.
 Your physical therapist is part of the stroke rehabilitation team and will develop an individualized plan for the best outcome.
-Your physical therapist can help you improve walking and balance, train you on how to use assistive devices and provide training for your caregivers.
-Therapy typically includes constraint-induced movement therapy, functional electrical stimulation, motor image, partial body weight support and neuro therapy like biofeedback.
+Your physical therapist can help you improve walking and balance, train you on how to use assistive devices, and provide training for your caregivers.
+Therapy typically includes constraint-induced movement therapy, functional electrical stimulation, motor image, partial body weight support, and neuro therapy like biofeedback.
 Biofeedback is a type of neurological therapy that helps you be aware of how your muscles work and how you can change things.
 The therapist will attach electrodes to your skin, so you can see measurements of muscle activity on a screen.
 The goal of your physical therapist is to help you regain functional skills after a stroke, so you can get back to your life.

-With multiple sclerosis, it’s likely that you’ll be feeling weakness, fatigue and pain.
+With multiple sclerosis, it’s likely that you’ll be feeling weakness, fatigue, and pain.
 Physical therapy can help you manage the symptoms of multiple sclerosis.
-A physical therapist will help you with stretches to ease muscle spasms, exercises to keep muscles strong and specific range-of-motion exercises for movement.
+A physical therapist will help you with stretches to ease muscle spasms, exercises to keep muscles strong, and specific range-of-motion exercises for movement.
 With physical therapy, you can improve balance problems and trouble moving your body.
 You’ll also be given expert instruction on how to use assistive devices, such as a cane or wheelchair.
 A physical therapist can help you through all the stages of multiple sclerosis.

 The field of neurological therapy and physical therapy work together today.
-It gives patients who suffer from a neurological condition the best of both worlds.
+It gives patients who suffer from neurological conditions the best of both worlds.
 Do you suffer from a neurological condition?
 Is this condition impacting your lifestyle?
 If so, be sure to call us today for a one-on-one consultation and comprehensive assessment.
 Our skilled and knowledgeable physical therapists can help you manage the symptoms of your neurological condition.
 Each patient has unique needs, and our therapists will provide you with an individualized treatment plan for success.

 Parkinson’s Disease is a progressive disease that affects the central nervous system and the ability to coordinate movement in the body.
 Since Parkinson’s Disease affects many areas of the brain, symptoms can vary in individuals and progression can be either mild, moderate or aggressive.
 Parkinson’s Disease typically affects one’s ability to walk with slower movements (bradykinesia) and difficulty with starting or stopping walking.
 In addition, movements tend to become slower along with tremors that may occur in the hands.
 Muscles can become quite rigid, leading to loss of motion and poor posture.
 A dangerous symptom is called retropulsion, where the tendency of an individual is to fall backwards with little to no ability to protect oneself.